 Now, applying for a car refinance is a bit different because many lenders will factor in your car payment history in determining whether or not to refinance the vehicle.
 Understand the purpose of refinancing your car is to lower your monthly payment and pay off the car faster.

-Speak with your lender.
+Speak to your lender.
 Ask your current auto loan holder if a refinancing option is available to lower your monthly payment.
 If you have on-time payments, they may be able to reduce your rate or refinance your loan.

 Don’t end up paying more for the car.
 Make sure you know the amount of time left to pay off your auto loan.
 Sometimes, you might think of refinancing an auto loan when you have 15 months left.
-Basically, you’ve already paid all the interest up front and each payment you make goes directly to the principal.
+Basically, you’ve already paid all the interest upfront and each payment you make goes directly to the principal.
 Refinancing may cause you to pay more through additional financing charges.